siavava/portfolio/content/projects/ai/76-markov-maze.md

 \end{tikzpicture}
 $$

-**Two models.** The HMM factors the problem into a transition model and a sensor model, and the map fixes both:
+The HMM factors the problem into a transition model and a sensor model, and the map fixes both:

 - **Transition model** $P(s \mid s')$.
 From cell $s'$ the robot steps to an adjacent cell; walls and the grid boundary zero out the illegal moves, and the